What I have learned at the Open University

 Tutors give very little feedback when you are doing well — except Dr S. (*) in my first module.
 He was brilliant.
 Dr F. was good too.
 When you watch movies about university life, there is always a great tutor who inspires and challenges the students to go above and beyond.
 They don’t have many of those at the OU.
 Most write “very good… very good…” after each paragraph which is nice but it doesn’t inspire the way that Robin Williams does in Dead Poets’ Society.

-(*) Unfortunately, Dr S. was terrible at adminstrivia and even disappeared for a month without telling anyone.
+(*) Unfortunately, Dr S. was terrible at administrivia and even disappeared for a month without telling anyone.
 But I will happily trade poor admin skills for great feedback.
 Dr S. wrote me several 1000-word emails challenging me to dig deeper in my study of the philosophy of mind.
 Dr S. is the only teacher in my whole life who has done that for me.

 (*) To be clear, I think the Open University is an excellent choice for an 18-year-old who wants to learn.
 It’s just not a great choice for one who doesn’t.
 Likewise, I have no issue with students who struggle.
 It’s the ones who don’t even want to be there who bother me.

 As you might expect, it’s hard to make friends when you are studying at home.
 Most of the WhatsApp groups seem full of 18-year-olds who don’t want to study and they certainly don’t want to talk about the materials they are studying.
-Drinking and partying and football are usually hot topics though.
+Drinking and partying and football are usually the hot topics.
 Luckily for me — perhaps because I forgot to update my address and the OU still had me down as a Californian — I was initially put in a group of international students who were interested in talking about art and literature and we had fun writing poetry together about our absent tutor.

 Elizabeth was the only international student who accompanied me to my second module and our WhatsApp group was so appalling we ignored it entirely and had our own discussions every day.
 About halfway through the course, Elizabeth pinged me to say she had just been diagnosed with stage 4 colon cancer.
 I got my diagnosis a couple of weeks later and Elizabeth was the first person I told.
 We had even more to talk about after that but sadly the cancer took my study buddy away from me right as our final assignment was due.